Skip to main content

 Generally speaking, /local_scratch will always be the fastest file system to use because there is no network involved.
 However, this space cannot be shared between a group of nodes participating in a job, and the data must be moved to permanent storage before the job completes.

-The Palmetto support team encourages you to test your workflows against all three file systems to see which one works best for you.
+The RCDE team encourages you to test your workflows against all three file systems to see which one works best for you.